ec-ehealth/ehealthplatformstandards/index.md

 	<a name="disclaimer"> </a>
 	<h3>Disclaimer</h3>
 	<p>

-    The specification herewith documented is a draft working specification, and may not be used for any implementation purposes.
-    This draft is provided without warranty of completeness or consistency, and the official publication supersedes this draft.
-    No liability can be inferred from the use or misuse of this specification, or its consequences.
+    The specification herewith documented is the first published version of the Belgian profiling initiative.
+Every effort has been made to remain within the FHIR standard and to be enabling in nature above all else.
+It is expected there will be further clarifications and guidelines in the future.
+Should an implementation encounter ambiguities due to this guide, your feedback is most welcome on <a href="mailto:message-structure@ehealth.fgov.be">message-structure@ehealth.fgov.be</a>.
   </p>

 </div>